butaGeek/butageek.github.io/_posts/2016-05-13-run-rails-on-postgres.md

 $ rake db:migrate
 ```

-**NOTICE**

-If you get `FATAL:  role "your_username" does not exist` error, that is because there is no role for the current user.
+**Note:** If you get `FATAL:  role "your_username" does not exist` error, that is because there is no role for the current user.

 In order to create a role, you have to switch your current user to `postgres` by running: